Meta-programming is magic. That is the main reason why we should not use it. There are many dire consequences on the horizon.

 3 In different environments (production, testing, configurations) we use different Parsing providers and we do not connect to them belonging to the same hierarchy.

 4 We use declarative coupling.
 We ask these providers to realize the ParseHandling interface.

-The code should be clean, transparent and have as few meta references as possible that are not reached by someone who can alter that code.
+The code should be clean, and transparent, and have as few meta-references as possible that are not reached by someone who can alter that code.

 Let’s see an example of a dynamic function name construction: